 Intended to help students improve pronunciation of America English for effective communication in academic and professional settings.
 Instruction includes analysis and practice of vowels, consonants, stress and intonation patterns.

 NOTE: Linguistics 4 offers tutorial sessions at various times.
-All students who want to enroll in Ling 4 for WINTER 2018 will meet as a group for the syllabus and scheduling on Tuesday, January 16th, from 5:00-6:00pm in South Hall 3504.
+All students who want to enroll in Ling 4 for SPRING 2018 will meet as a group for the syllabus and scheduling on Monday, April 2, 2018.
+4:30-5:30pm in South Hall 3504.
 Approval codes will only be issued by the instructor of the course AFTER the first meeting.